Environmental Justice Protocols and Resources

 Must occur no less than 45 days, and no more than 90 days, prior to filing with MEPA.

-Detailed instructions on generating a project-specific EJ Distribution List will be provided with the EJ Reference List downloadable file.
+Detailed instructions on generating a project-specific EJ Reference List are included in the downloadable EJ Reference List Form.

 Language Translation and Interpretation